Skip to content

 - Confirming availability

-• 7.
-Billing details
+• 2.
+Licensing details

 On receipt of an application, the proposed domain name will typically be raised for review on the same or next business day.
 If more information or supporting documentation is needed from either the applicant or a third party to determine eligibility as required by the Schedule A of .au Domain Administration Rules: Licensing, processing times will vary based on when it is received.